omniaintranet/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 Suggested templates
 ---------------------
-An administrator of a controlled documents library can set up one or more suggested templates, the stream line the process.
+An administrator of a controlled documents library can set up one or more suggested templates, to stream line the process.
 It can be useful if there's one or a few templates that is, or should be, used very often.

-If suggested templates have been set up, ut can look like this:
+If suggested templates have been set up, it can look like this:

 .. image:: suggested-templates.png

-In the example above, two templates are available on the tab SUGGESTED.
+In the example above, two templates are available on the SUGGESTED tab.
 To use one of them, just click the template and add name, properties and a place to save, as described above.

 If you need to use another template, click ALL.

 Creating a standard document
 ******************************
 An author of controlled documents can always create standard documents as well in the controlled documents library he or she has access to, if templates for standard documents are set up in Omnia admin.
-To make it possible for other users to create standard documents using the document wizard, some kind of access to the wizard has to be set up.
-For example, an icon can be visible in the action menu as shown above.
+To make it possible for other users to create standard documents using the document wizard, some kind of access to the wizard has to be set up, see above.

-This is done using the admin settings for the business profile.
-See this page for more information: :doc:`Settings for the business profile </admin-settings/business-group-settings/settings/index>`

 To create a new normal document, do the following: